We use cookies on our website to ensure you get the best browsing experience. Learn more

 Back to

-Vegetables and fruit are rich in nutrients you need for optimal functioning of all body processes: vitamins, minerals, antioxidants and phytochemicals.
-Aim to eat a rainbow, i.e. as many colours as you can at every meal.
+Always aim for half of your plate to be vegetables or fruit.
+You'll find that vegetables and fruit are rich in the nutrients you need for optimal functioning of all body processes: vitamins, minerals, antioxidants and phytochemicals.
+Aim to eat a rainbow, i.e. as many colours as you can at every mealtime.

 Protein should cover a quarter of your plate